HashTucE/MediscreenApp/README.md

 # How to upload an image's service to your Docker Registry

-To make it easier to read, I write an example with Patient but you will have to do it with Patient, Note, Assessment and Front.
+To make it easier to read, I write an example with Patient but you will have to do it with patient, note, assessment and front.

 Prerequisites :
 - Java 19